-- The Trump administration is expected to continue to enforce cross-border related activities such as antimoney laundering laws and sanctions compliance. - For example, there is uniformity of view within both parties on the need for enhanced enforcement around both inbound and outbound Chinese investment activities.
+- Both the Trump and Harris Administrations are expected to continue to enforce cross-border related activities such as anti-money laundering laws and sanctions compliance. - For example, there is uniformity of view within both parties on the need for enhanced enforcement around both inbound and outbound Chinese investment activities. - Harris is likely to pursue an enforcement agenda that will include traditional banking matters, such as cracking down on payment processors that charge "junk fees."
+There will likely be developments between now and inauguration day as well as pressure from politicians like Senator Elizabeth Warren.